 Despite the scale of UCL’s estate, the University lacked good quality collegiate external space.
-By enclosing the services yard as an undercroft, allowed the external space above to form a new amenity for a variety of uses.
-Conceived as a contemporary, high quality, stone landscaped terrace set within the historic courtyard.
-The terrace itself is split level with the lower space serving the new Lower Refectory, which is linked by a new lift and grand staircase, creating new routes across the campus, bringing activity where previously there was very little.
+By enclosing the services yard as an undercroft, this allowed the external space above to form a new amenity for a variety of uses.
+Conceived as a contemporary, high quality, stone landscaped terrace set within the historic courtyard, the terrace itself is split level with the lower space serving the new Lower Refectory, which is linked by a new lift and grand staircase, creating new routes across the campus.

 A new ‘fourth façade’ completes the classical courtyard composition to the east and conceals the plethora of services required for the existing buildings and the new lower refectory.
 Constructed using Portland Stone and designed to classical Georgian proportions, it is a contemporary interpretation of the surrounding historic architecture and helps to tie all the courtyard elements together.